Scotland Hiking Tours & Trips

 Classic Walks of Scotland

-Heli, traveled in July
+Denise, traveled in April

 The majestic Ben Nevis (1,345m), Scotland's highest peak, awaits your ascent.
 Take on the Devil's Staircase from Glencoe to Kinlochleven, followed by treks through Glen Nevis and along the historic Caledonian Canal.
 Expert guides lead challenging climbs, culminating in sweeping views from Cow Hill overlooking Fort William.